eonian-core/farm/README.md

 ## Development

-This mono repository contains protocol contracts and dApp code, as well as all related packages.
+This mono-repository contains protocol contracts and dApp code, as well as all related packages.

 ### Structure

 * `packages/contracts` - Protocol contracts.
-* `packages/web` - dApp package.
+* `packages/web` - The dApp package.

 ### Requirements